PyxelM/alucinara/content/lore/morellic-history.md

 Standing upon the top of the surrounding hills, Grassquartz the queen, daughter of Grassapple, daughter of Grasscap, leaned over to her second in command and, pointing to the tree, said 'This is where we will live.'
 ### Founding of Sarvara
 Grassquartz ordered the building of the city immediately, and so the people went to build.
-They termed the city [Sarvara](locations/2nd-realm/sarvara.md), meaning 'Our Valley,' and stayed there, having lost their nomadic tradition for the Kaśtaira tradition of settling down.
+They termed the city [Sarvara](locations/sarvara.md), meaning 'Our Valley,' and stayed there, having lost their nomadic tradition for the Kaśtaira tradition of settling down.
 #### The Morellic Ethnicity
 This Móra riSéwi group, having genetically and culturally merged with the Kaśtaira, began to find it harder and harder to consider themselves Móra riSéwi.

 A lot of the partially native children found it alienating to align themselves with a group from a sea away who looked different to them (Or, like *only* one of their parents.)
 So, a compromise was reached, and the Móra riSéwi eventually became the [Morellic](groups/morellic-minikin.md) minikin - a new, separate group entirely.
-### Conflict the Tsṇjéna
+### Conflict the Tsṇjén
-A group that was very displeased by the morellic arrival was the [Tsṇjéna](groups/tsjena-tribe.md), an [ó Źol](groups/ozol-tribe) tribe native to the area.
+A group that was very displeased by the morellic arrival was the [Tsṇjén](groups/tsnjen-tribe.md), an [ó Źol](groups/ozol-tribe) tribe native to the area.
 Following their displacement, they were forced to inhabit the inland desert oases of the central continent, a far cry compared to the lushness of the coastal valleys.

 %%Please rewrite this all in more detail, this is the next arc! work on it in the next few streams?%%

-The conflict began as the Tsṇjéna arrived to the Abhmýra, and seeing the city of Sarvara being set up, immediately attempted to attack it.
+The conflict began as the Tsṇjén arrived to the Abhmýra, and seeing the city of Sarvara being set up, immediately attempted to attack it.
 Thankfully, the morellic minikin had alucinara energy on their side, and threatened them with watchstones and blades if they were to hurt anyone.

-A retreat followed, not before a lot of Tsṇjéna had their tails cut off.
+A retreat followed, not before a lot of Tsṇjén had their tails cut off.
 Such a punishment spiritually disconnected the soul, leading to ostracism of those affected by it and the innability for their living consciousness to enter the afterlife, impacting the person's life deeply.

-From then on, any Tsṇjéna minikin were to have their tails removed on sight, and they would routinely raid Sarvaran satellite villages in the surrounding area.
+From then on, any Tsṇjén minikin were to have their tails removed on sight, and they would routinely raid Sarvaran satellite villages in the surrounding area.
 This culminated in the great war of the Abhmyra, leading to many casualties, but a decisive victory of the sarvaran civilisation led by the military general Hastynewt the Elephant.